-Accounts officers arrange the payment of bills and accounts for their organisation.
+Accounts officers are responsible for monitoring and managing financial accounts for their organisation.

 Accounts officers usually earn

-Pay rates for accounts officers vary depending on the type of role they do.
+Pay rates for accounts officers vary depending on the type of work they do.

 What you will do